aarong/feedme-spec/README.md

 - The client must expect a `FeedTermination` message referencing that feed.
 If received, the client must subsequently treat the feed as `Closed`.

-- The client must discard all other server messages referencing that feed (server violation).
+- The client should discard `FeedOpenResponse` and `FeedCloseResponse` messages referencing that feed (server violation).

 4. `Closing` - When a feed is closing...